JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/Design Application as State Machine.md

 And those states can be divided into two categories:

-1. **Global States**: These states control the flow of the game, such as the main menu, game over screen, or game paused state.
+1. **Global States**: These states control the flow of the game, such as the main menu, game over screen, or game paused state, and can be accessed from anywhere in the game.
-2. **Local States**: These states are related to a specific aspect of the game, such as the game playing state, battle mode state, or inventory state.
+2. **Local States**: These states are related to a specific aspect of the game, such as the game playing state, battle mode state, or inventory state, and can only be accessed within the specific context of the game.

 ### State Flow